cmsYeehee/GameDesignChristian/TechSpec.md

 map: Map - The game map instance.
 selectedVehicle: Vehicle - The vehicle currently under player's control.
 allVehicles: List<Vehicle> - List of all vehicles.
-deploymentZone: Zone - Area where the player can deploy vehicles.
+deploymentZoness: list<Zone> - Area where the player can deploy vehicles.
 defenseBuildings: list<DefensiveStructure> - A list of the defensive structures.
 Defense structure [0] is the capital core.
+buildings: list<buildings> - A list of all the non-defensive building structures
 gameTime: float - Timer for level objectives.
 isPaused: boolean - Game pause state.
 Methods